-Clean extremely dirty windows with our bug scrubber squeegee, it has a scrubber sponge on one side and a squeegee on the other.
-Our stiff brushes will work wonders for tires and wheel wells.
+Take advantage of our stiff brushes to wash the tires and wheel wells.
 They are stiff enough to get the dirt off, but soft enough to not to leave any scratches.
 Don’t use any harsh abrasives or pressure washers that may damage the surface of your RV.
-Once you rinse off all the soap on the tires and wheel wells, you’ll want to wipe it with a soft, dry cloth.
+Once you rinse off all the soap on the tires and wheel wells, you’ll want to wipe them with a soft, dry cloth.

-Most manufacturers recommend waxing your RV twice a year to help protect the exterior.
+Wax the RV: Most manufacturers recommend waxing your RV twice a year to help protect the exterior.
 To wax, apply a small amount of wax to a soft cloth and rub gently onto the exterior of your RV.
 Do this in the shade and make sure that all surfaces are clean and cool to the touch to avoid the wax drying out too quickly.
 For wax, soaps, or other washing chemicals a great place to look online is https://washproduct.com/

 With the money saved from not paying a professional detailer you can now afford more Mr. LongArm products (just kidding)!
-In all seriousness, it’s time to step back, admire your handiwork and get ready for that next big road trip!
+In all seriousness, it’s time to step back, admire your handiwork, and get ready for that next big road trip!